hvesalai/emacs-scala-mode/Examples.md

                                  for (i <- i to 10)
                                  yield i)

-// the current indent engine has some known issues demostrated here val someLongName = aFunctionCall(bar, if (zot)
-                                   1
-                                      else
-                                   3)
 val x = for {
     i <- i to 10 }
         yield i)